Last updated on September 6th, 2020. Posted in HTML & CSS.

 The importance of CSS really can't be understated.
 But what is CSS, what's it's meaning, and why is it so difficult to understand?
 Here, you'll get a thorough understanding of exactly what CSS is, the different types of CSS you can use, and how to put it all to use in your own web projects.
 Let's jump into it!

-The importance of CSS is hard to over-emphasize.
-If you're wondering what CSS is and why it's so important, here's the short 'n sweet: CSS allows you to control all design-related aspects of your website.
-Typography, colours, page layouts and any other visual aspects of your website are all controlled via CSS.
+CSS is important because it controls all design-related aspects of your website.
+Typography, colours, page layouts and any other visual aspects of your website are all controlled by CSS.

 What's more, CSS allows you to control and adjust the design and formatting of your entire website (no matter how big or small it is) from a single spot.
 This is done using what's called an external style sheet.